 Whatever the case the tutor will always be “checking-in” with the student to see what they want to do.

-An intro to A level summer course, as an example, is intended to inspire a student, build confidence and ensure that all the GCSE knowledge is in place.
+An introduction to A Level Summer Course, as an example, is intended to inspire a student, build confidence and ensure that all the GCSE knowledge is in place, introducing new ideas and concepts.
 It is also intended to remind the students what it is like to study after the post-GCSE/summer holiday hiatus.
-The intro to courses are deliberately relaxed and not too obsessively focused on the syllabus – the exams are roughly 2 years away and motivating and inspiring is more important than the fine print of the syllabus.
-Furthermore, it would hardly be reasonable to expect students to know what they want to cover from a course they haven’t even started yet.
+The introduction to courses are not too obsessively focused on the syllabus – the exams are roughly 2 years away and motivating and inspiring is more important than the fine print of the syllabus.
+Students are less likely to come to a Summer Course armed with a list of topics they must cover, though they are of course welcome to identify any they wish to review.

-Conversely the Easter course or May weekend courses for students a few weeks away from their exams are obsessively focused on the syllabus and will honed in on the details of mark schemes and examiners reports.
+Conversely the Easter Course or May BH Weekend Course for students a few weeks away from their exams are obsessively focused on the syllabus and will be honed in on the details of mark schemes and examiners reports.
 Here the objective is to maximise the student’s potential in their forthcoming exams.
-For revision course very close to the exams we are unashamedly obsessed with exact syllabus content and exam performance.
+For revision course very close to the exams we are unashamedly obsessed with exact syllabus content and exam performance, to push students to achieve the best marks.

-For certain subjects we do ask for information prior to the course.
-For History and English Literature A levels, as an example, knowing which texts and periods is absolutely key.
+For certain subjects we ask for information prior to the course.
+For History and English Literature, as an example, knowing which texts and periods is absolutely key.